 (Do you enjoy the content on this blog?
 Why not become a patron, and support the creation of more free material!
 You could even become a sponsor yourself!)

-Posted on January 2, 2017, in Adventure Design, Adventure Sketch, Anachronistic Adventurers, Game Design, Microsetting, Pathfinder Development, Silliness and tagged Experiment, gaming, Pathfinder, Worldbuilding.
+Posted on January 2, 2017, in Adventure Design, Adventure Sketch, Anachronistic Adventurers, Game Design, Microsetting, Pathfinder Development, Silliness and tagged Experiment, gaming, Pathfinder First Edition, Worldbuilding.
 Bookmark the permalink.
 1 Comment.